Angelo Santabarbara: Political career

 Santabarbara was elected to the Schenectady County Legislature in 2007 and re-elected in 2011, where he represented District 4, which includes the Towns of Rotterdam, Princetown and Duanesburg.
 He served as Chairman of the Transportation Committee and Vice Chairman of the Veterans Committee.

 Santabarbara unsuccessfully challenged two term incumbent George Amedore for the 105th District of the New York State Assembly in 2010.
 He held public office as a Schenectady County Legislator for 5 years.

 Angelo Santabarbara defeated Thomas Quackenbush in 2012 and was elected to the New York State Assembly as the first Assemblyman to represent the newly created 111th District, including Montgomery, Schenectady and Albany Counties.
 In 2022 he was reelected to a 6th term and continues to serve in the New York State Assembly.

 As a member of the New York State Assembly he serves as Chairman of the Sub-Committee on Autism Retention and as a member of the Agriculture, Energy, Governmental Employees, Mental Health, Racing & Wagering, Small Business and Veterans' Affairs Committees.

+On March 25, 2025, Santabarbara authored and sponsored “New York State Communication Bill of Rights for People with Disabilities” (A7363) which would "allow people with disabilities to use their preferred manner of communication and mandate that 'no state agency, school, community residence, or service provider shall restrict or deny access to a validated communication method.'"
+According to an interview with ABC News 10, he said that protecting communication is a civil right.
+The bill was supported by the Autism Society of America and Elizabeth Bonker and her organization Communication 4 ALL.
+Santabarbara says that his son uses an iPad and sign language to communicate and as a father he feels strongly about advocating for the non-speaking community.
+According to psychologist Stuart Vyse A7363 used the words "'facilitated and supported communication methods'” which raised red flags with the New York State Office for People With Developmental Disabilities (OPWDD).
+State Senator Pat Fahy who is the chair of the Senate Disabilities Committee, sponsored the senate version 7792-C which emphasized evidence-based communication that is "empirically supported and has demonstrated results in autonomous communication on the part of the person communicating".